My Journey to the True Pure Land Way

 Tearing me mentally to shreds, my ideas went dry.

-I was rudely shocked and amazed to discover a new dimension
+I was shocked and amazed to discover a new dimension,

 Fragments of which I heard my mother mentioned before.

-Buddhism covers everything in this world and all the countless planets
+Buddhism covers everything in this world and all the planets,

 Encompassing all our scientific knowledge within a speck.

 I also learned that the imaginative God is merely a factor,